LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 - Decide what two models you will need.
 - Decide the relationship between the models.
 - Code the models.
-- Add input validation.
+- ~~Add input validation.~~

 #### Controllers

 You should already have an existing HTTP GET method that displays the view that will contain the data entry form.

 - Write an HTTP POST method that gets the information from the form, then displays a page containing all the message, story, or post just entered.
-- Check the model for valid data.
+- ~~Check the model for valid data.~~

 #### Views

 - Add a data entry form to the message, story, or post view.
 Make the view strongly typed.
-- Add a view that shows one message story, or post.
-Make the view strongly typed.
+- ~~Add a view that shows one message story, or post.
+Make the view strongly typed.~~

+  Echo the information from the view with the form back to the bottom of the same view.
-- Display error messages if the user enters invalid data.
+- ~~Display error messages if the user enters invalid data.~~